Neonicotinoid: Bees

+Almost all research into the negative effects of neonicotinoids has been conducted on honey bees, with little research investigating other bees such as bumblebees.
+However, some research has shown neonicotinoids affecting mason bees and bumblebees more negatively than honey bees, which are inconsistently affected.

-Research has suggested potential toxicity to honey bees and other beneficial insects even with low levels of exposure.
-In lab studies, neonicotinoids were shown to increase mortality rates and may induce multiple sublethal effects in exposed bees, including the ability to fly and forage.
+Research suggests potential toxicity to honey bees and other beneficial insects even with low levels of exposure, with sublethal effects that negatively impact the survival of colonies.
+In lab studies, neonicotinoids were shown to increase mortality rates and negatively affect the ability to fly and forage in exposed bees.
 Neonicotinoids may also be responsible for detrimental effects on the bumblebee, another important pollinator.
 In general, however, despite the fact that many laboratory studies have shown the potential for neonicotinoid toxicity, the majority of field studies have found only limited or no effects on honey bees.
+Studies have shown a variety of sublethal effects of neonicotinoids on bumblebees, including lower reproduction rates, production of fewer workers and queens, and numerous behavioral changes.
+Sublethal exposure of bumblebee colonies to neonicotinoids alters foraging behaviors, often causing bees to forage less effectively and lowering colony growth and reproduction rates.

 In April 2015 EASAC conducted a study of the potential effects on organisms providing a range of ecosystem services like pollination and natural pest control which are critical to sustainable agriculture.
 The resulting report concludes "there is an increasing body of evidence that the widespread prophylactic use of neonicotinoids has severe negative effects on non-target organisms that provide ecosystem services including pollination and natural pest control."

 A 2015 systematic review (Lundin et al., 2015) of the scientific literature on neonicotinoids and bees concluded that despite considerable research efforts, there are still significant knowledge gaps concerning the impacts of neonicotinoids on bees.